World and Nation

 1

-TJ about 10 years ago
+TJ over 10 years ago

 The sentence was a disgrace, it was another way of saying that women are second class citizens.
 An officer of high rank in the military must be held accountable for his actions.
 I wonder if the judge had been a female perhaps justice would have been served.
 It seems to still be "The boys' club" mentality in the world.
 He should have been thrown out of the military and his pension reduced.